samartzidis/NanoBot/docs/README.md

     # Values are 0 (use default), 1 (ignore/don't touch), 2 (disable) or 3 (enable).
     wifi.powersave = 2
     ```
-5. Reboot.
+6. Reboot.
-6. You can now connect the USB sound card the USB port and use the `alsamixer` command to check if it is detected and if everything looks right.
+7. You can now connect the USB sound card to the USB port and use the `alsamixer` command to check if it is detected and if everything looks right.
 You should also adjust the mic sensitivity.
-7. Install the .NET 8 platform in the `/opt/dotnet8` directory, by following the official installation guides for the Raspberry Pi (e.g. https://learn.microsoft.com/en-us/dotnet/iot/deployment).
-Also set the following in the bottom of your of `/etc/profile`:
+8. Install the .NET 8 platform in the `/opt/dotnet8` directory, by following the official installation guides for the Raspberry Pi (e.g. https://learn.microsoft.com/en-us/dotnet/iot/deployment).
+Also set the following at the bottom of `/etc/profile`:
    ```
    export DOTNET_ROOT=/opt/dotnet8
    export PATH="$DOTNET_ROOT:$PATH"
    ```
    The DOTNET_ROOT environment variable is needed when running .NET executables published as a single file, so it is best to set it as well.
-8. Ensure that the `dotnet` command is in the PATH of the `pi` user.
+9. Ensure that the `dotnet` command is in the PATH of the `pi` user.

 ## Software Installation